+Activity:

-Activity: For each of the following situations, brainstorm challenges with this grading policy a resource-poor student would have while transitioning into college.
+For each of the following situations, brainstorm challenges with this grading policy a resource-poor student would have while transitioning into college.
 Assume each of the x% are high-stakes assignments.

 In class presentation constitutes x% of the course grade.
-Challenges (potential) challenges a resource-poor student transitioning into college would have Opportunity for Faculty to insure that all students could meet this succeed without reducing the rigor of the class
+Challenges (potential) challenges facing a resource-poor student transitioning into college Opportunity for Faculty to insure success is equitable for all students without reducing the rigor of the class

 Significant weight is placed on a final paper (or cumulative exam).
-Challenges (potential) challenges a resource-poor student transitioning into college would have Opportunity for Faculty to insure that all students could meet this succeed without reducing the rigor of the class
+Challenges (potential) challenges facing a resource-poor student transitioning into college Opportunity for Faculty to insure success is equitable for all students without reducing the rigor of the class

-Late work is not accepted or make ups are not available Opportunity for Faculty to insure that all students could meet this succeed without reducing the rigor of the class
+Late work is not accepted or make ups are not available Challenges (potential) challenges facing a resource-poor student transitioning into college Opportunity for Faculty to insure success is equitable for all students without reducing the rigor of the class